Snake Eyes (1998 film)

 Snake Eyes is a 1998 American mystery thriller film directed and produced by Brian De Palma.
-The film stars Nicolas Cage as a detective investigating a political assassination at a boxing match in Atlantic City, with supporting roles played by Gary Sinise, Carla Gugino, John Heard, Stan Shaw, Kevin Dunn, Joel Fabiani and Luis Guzmán.
+The film stars Nicolas Cage as Rick Santoro, a detective investigating a political assassination at a boxing match in Atlantic City, with supporting roles played by Gary Sinise, Carla Gugino, John Heard, Stan Shaw, Kevin Dunn, Joel Fabiani and Luis Guzmán.
 De Palma also devised the story with David Koepp, who was the sole writer of the screenplay.
 The musical score was composed by Ryuichi Sakamoto.

 The film was released and produced by Paramount Pictures in North America and Buena Vista International (through Touchstone Pictures) internationally on August 7, 1998.
 The film garnered mixed reviews from critics, criticizing the film's story, writing and pacing while praising its style and the performances.
 It grossed $104 million worldwide against a $73 million budget.

 Plot

 During a tropical storm, corrupt Atlantic City police detective Rick Santoro attends a boxing match at the soon-to-close local arena between heavyweight champion Lincoln Tyler and challenger Jose Pacifico Ruiz.
 He meets up with his best friend since childhood, U.S. Navy Commander Kevin Dunne, who is escorting Defense Secretary Charles Kirkland and Arena director Gilbert Powell at the fight after a trip to Norfolk, Virginia.

 As the first round begins, Kevin notices redhead Serena who wears a ruby ring; he leaves his seat which is then taken by Julia Costello, a platinum blonde in a white satin suit.
 When Ruiz unexpectedly knocks out Tyler, gunshots ring out, mortally wounding Kirkland and grazing Julia, who loses her blonde wig, revealing her naturally dark hair.
-Kevin kills the sniper and orders the arena be locked down.
+Kevin kills the sniper and orders the arena to be locked down.
 Julia escapes into the casino.

 Rick notices the supposedly knocked-out Tyler awoke at the sound of shots, and studies the fight tape which reveals the knockout punch didn't connect.
 Tyler confesses he threw the fight to pay gambling debts.
 Serena paid him to take a dive.
 Suspecting a conspiracy, Rick reveals everything he has learned to Kevin, who says the Norfolk trip was to test the AirGuard missile defense system, which Powell's company is backing.
 He deduces that the sniper, Palestinian terrorist Tarik Ben Rabat, assassinated Kirkland over the Pentagon's defense cooperation with Israel.

 Rick studies surveillance footage to find Serena and Zeitz while Kevin searches for Julia, aided by Powell's security guards.
 Kevin is actually the conspiracy mastermind.
 He kills Serena and Zeitz and enlists Tyler.